microsoft/msphpsql/LinuxTutorial.md

 To confirm that the drivers have been installed, run `php -m` and you should find both `sqlsrv` and `pdo_sqlsrv` amongst the list of modules.

-###Compiling and installing Microsoft PHP drivers for SQLServer from source:
+###Compiling and installing Microsoft PHP drivers for SQL Server from source:

 Instead of using the precompiled binaries, you can compile your own when compiling PHP.
 To compile the binaries yourself, follow these steps: